leo-bogert/distribution-download-scripts/README.md

-# Linux distribution download scripts
+# Linux / BSD distribution download scripts

 These Bash scripts download the x86_64 installer ISOs of various distributions in a secure way:
 - The GnuPG signature is validated - which is complex enough to justify the existence of this script for distributions such as Debian: The signature there signs a "Release" file, which contains the hash for a SHA256SUMS file, which contains the hash for the ISO.
 This chain of trust is validated by the script.